 - Take a piece of cardboard and cut it until it fits into the pant legs of your jeans (or use a rolled-up magazine.)
 Insert the cardboard into your jean leg.
 This ensures you do not accidentally cut through to the backs of the jeans.

 - Use a shaving razor or a pair of scissors to distress your jeans.
 If you want clean holes, cut horizontal lines across your jeans.
 If you want white threads to show, scrape the blade’s edge across the jean to expose white threads.

 - Once the cuts are made, pull away the excess fabric with tweezers until bare strands of thread cover the holes.
 Pull out as many threads as you can, only working in the areas where you cut.
 Remove all the coloured threads so only white elastic threads are spread across the holes.

 - Sandpaper the distressed areas lightly.
 Sanding can create a faded look.
 If you want faded colours on your jeans, use sandpaper to sand the places you’ve distressed.
 Only rub the areas until the denim is faded and the fabric is worn down slightly.

 - Wash the jeans right after distressing.
 This will help remove any debris and thread.
 Use a cold wash to protect your jeans.
-Do not use warm or hot water on distressed jeans.
+Do not use warm or hot water (hot water shrinks clothes) on distressed jeans.
 Hang dry your jeans once washed, a dryer will also shrink your jeans.